Fiduciary Oversight for CITs

 Benefit Trust sponsors and serves as discretionary trustee of Collective Investment Trusts (CITs) which have been created under the Declaration of Trust.
-Benefit Trust employs third party managers to provide investment management services for all the CITs.
-As Trustee, Benefit Trust provides the active fiduciary oversight, custody, portfolio accounting and transfer agent services for the CITs which are traded via the NSCC.
+Benefit Trust employs third party managers for all the CITs.
+As a trust company, Benefit Trust serves as a provider of active fiduciary oversight and allocation, custody, portfolio accounting and transfer agent services for the CITs which are traded via the NSCC.

-- Serve as Trustee of the trust and assume fiduciary responsibility for the trust/funds activities
+- Serve as Trustee of the trust and assume fiduciary responsibility for the collective trust/funds activities

-- Maintain the declaration of trust in accordance with governing regulations
+- Maintain the declaration of trust in accordance with governing banking regulations

 - Create share classes with shareholder servicing revenue where appropriate

 - Prepare an investment policy statement for each new fund and provide amendments should an investment objective be changed or modified

 - Provide the necessary type of investment authorization agreements (participation or joinder agreements)

 - Generate fund fact sheets for each fund